 In an emergency, you should still call 999 or go to your nearest Emergency Department.

-You do not require a sick note for absences of less than one week.
+You do not require a sick note for absences of 28 days or less (extended Dec 2021 during Covid pandemic).
 If your employer insists on having one, there is a charge for this.
-Sick notes for absences of more than one week can be obtained during consultation with your Doctor.
+Requests for sick notes for absences of more than 28 days can be made by contacting the Practice.

 If you are attending a hospital appointment and need transport on medical grounds but are unable to make your own transport arrangements, please call the Scottish Ambulance Service Direct Patient Booking Number 0300 1231 236 at least 2 working days before your appointment.